balugcath/pgpf/README.md

   - use: server availability flag, required, changes during operation

-  - post_promote_command: the command to switch to the new master server, it will be executed for all available hot-standby servers, excluding the new master server. optional. available parameters -
+  - post_promote_command: the command to switch to the new master server, it will be executed for all available hot-standby servers, excluding the new master server, optional. available parameters -
     - {{.Host}} address new master server
     - {{.Port}} port new master server
     - {{.PgUser}} useranme for server access